-There are many other scenarios in which broadcasting/multicasting capability of underlying communication networks provides significant benefit in a M2M system.
+Note:There are many other scenarios in which broadcasting/multicasting capability of underlying communication networks provides significant benefit in a M2M system.
 For example,

 Warning about a crime incident

 When a security firm detects a break-in at a house, it sets off all neighborhood burglar alarms and alerts the M2M Application on the subscribed usersM system.
 For example, unifie